 You can’t help but feel hopeful after reading this.
 You might even want to explore a bunch of the trends outlined in this book and take a swing at a project in one of them yourself (like 3D printing or robotics).

-If you need a reminder that there’s no better time to be alive than today, and why you have all the reason to be grateful, this book is the right choice.
+If you need a reminder that there’s no better time to be alive than today, and why you have all the reason to be grateful, Abundance is the right choice.

 What else can you learn from the blinks?